OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 Clearly, in order to reduce downtime and still serve requests for users, we need to scale up the number of servers we use.
 We’ll also need a load-balancer that we can use to control which servers are available.

-In the previous sequential deployment example, we had a single application server per environment.
+In the previous sequential deployment example, we had a single virtual machine per environment.
 To keep things simple we’ll keep the infrastructure for the `Development` environment the same as before.
 For the `Test` and `Production` environments however, the infrastructure will look like this:

 ![Project rolling infrastructure](rolling-deployment-infrastructure.png)